enthought/traits/docs/source/TUIUG/factories_advanced_extra.rst

 "Extra" Trait Editor Factories
 ------------------------------

-The enthought.traits.ui.wx package defines a few editor factories that are specific to the wxWidgets toolkit, some of which are also specific to the Microsoft Windows platform.
+The traitsui.wx package defines a few editor factories that are specific to the wxWidgets toolkit, some of which are also specific to the Microsoft Windows platform.
 These editor factories are not necessarily implemented for other GUI toolkits or other operating system platforms.